google/benchmark/docs/user_guide.md

 the minimum time, or the wallclock time is 5x minimum time.
 The minimum time is set per benchmark by calling `MinTime` on the registered benchmark object.

+Furthermore warming up a benchmark might be necessary in order to get stable results because of e.g caching effects of the code under benchmark.
+Warming up means running the benchmark a given amount of time, before results are actually taken into account.
+The amount of time for which the warmup should be run can be set per benchmark by calling `MinWarmUpTime` on the registered benchmark object or for all benchmarks using the `--benchmark_min_warmup_time` command-line option.
+Note that `MinWarmUpTime` will overwrite the value of `--benchmark_min_warmup_time` for the single benchmark.
+How many iterations the warmup run of each benchmark takes is determined the same way as described in the paragraph above.
+Per default the warmup phase is set to 0 seconds and is therefore disabled.

 Average timings are then reported over the iterations run.
 If multiple repetitions are requested using the `--benchmark_repetitions` command-line option, or at registration time, the benchmark function will be run several